 Like the max-zone-ttl zone option, this specifies the maximum permissible TTL value, in seconds, for the zone.
-When loading a zone file using a masterfile-format of text or raw, any record encountered with a TTL higher than max-zone-ttl is capped at the maximum permissible TTL value.

 This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
 The max-zone-ttl option guarantees that the largest TTL in the zone is no higher than the set value.